Sam3360/EtherChat/README.md

 - QR generation is included; camera-based QR scanning is not included yet.
 - There is no message history/database by design.

+## Usage
+To use the application head to the website link https://sam3360.github.io/EtherChat/ [Currently only supports windows]

 ## License

 MIT